IVF Egg Retrieval: Process, Procedure, Recovery, Risks, and More

 The day of, relax, stay positive, and give yourself enough time to get to your doctor’s office ahead of time without needing to rush.

-That said, the egg retrieval is a surgery and it’s important you follow the instructions given by your healthcare team carefully.
-It’s likely you will be asked to follow a number of instructions or precautions in preparation for your egg retrieval procedure.
+That said, the egg retrieval is a surgery, and it’s important you follow the instructions given by your healthcare team carefully.
+You’ll be asked to follow a number of instructions or precautions in preparation for your egg retrieval procedure.

-• arrive early, usually an hour before the intended retrieval
+• arriving early, usually an hour before the intended retrieval

-• make sure you have a ride home – it’s usually recommended that family or a close friend accompany you to your egg retrieval, but other ride arrangements may be made.
-You will not be allowed to drive home yourself.
+• making sure you have a ride home.
+It’s usually recommended that family or a close friend accompany you to your egg retrieval, but other ride arrangements can be made if necessary.
+You won’t be allowed to drive home yourself.

-• to not eat or drink anything after midnight on the day of your procedure.
+• eating or drinking anything after midnight on the day of your procedure.

-• to not wear perfumes or fragrances other than deodorant the day of the egg retrieval procedure.
+• wearing perfumes or fragrances other than deodorant the day of the egg retrieval procedure.

 The Surgery

-The follicular fluid which contains the eggs is drawn using light suction and collected in test tubes labeled with your name and patient I.D.
+The follicular fluid containing the eggs is drawn using light suction and collected in test tubes labeled with your name and patient ID.

 Once collected, eggs are immediately transported to the IVF lab, where one of the embryologists will locate, isolate, and place your eggs in media where they will continue to develop for a few hours prior to freezing or fertilization.

 The actual time it takes to locate and retrieve eggs is only about 5-15 minutes.
 There are no incisions or stitches.
-During the egg retrieval itself, you shouldn’t feel or remember a thing thanks to the anesthesia.
+During the egg retrieval, anesthesia ensures you won’t feel pain or remember the procedure.

 Before you go, one of the clinical team members will tell you how many eggs were retrieved.
 If you have additional questions or require pain medication, you will be taken care of before being discharged.